pubuduishandev/Orange-HRM-Test-Automation/README.md

 **Project: OrangeHRM Test Automation** <br>
-_Automate the login , leave and log out processes for the OrangeHRM site_ Course Module: IC 4305 - Software Quality Management and Test Automation <br>
+_Automate the login , leave and log out processes for the OrangeHRM site_ <br>
+Course Module: IC 4305 - Software Quality Management and Test Automation <br>
 Prepared by: W.A.P.
 Pubudu Ishan <br>
 Index No:- 2020t00876 <br>